jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Space travel is a significant step for humanity.
 It means better satellites, worldwide internet accessibility, and ensuring intelligent life doesn't put all its eggs in one earthly basket.
 All possible _if_ we can build an affordable and reusable rocket.

 Left/Right political culture was unable to meet the challenge.
 Ideologues can bicker about speeches, but rocket science doesn't fit into soundbites.
-It was new companies like SpaceX and Blue Origin (funded by a few protagonists) who answered the call.
+New companies like SpaceX and Blue Origin (funded by a few protagonists) answered the call.
 They harnessed digital technology and fostered collaboration to make rockets 10 times cheaper.
 The protagonists even learned how to land their rockets so they can be reused!

 Think about how cool it is to safely land a frickin rocket.

 But many people, especially Left/Right ideologues, still didn't care.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/GaseousAgreeableEarthworm' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/GaseousAgreeableEarthworm' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _There's a direct link between advancing our science and technology and living inside a happy civilization.
 This was when SpaceX landed its first rocket.
 The company's unofficial motto is "Occupy Mars".
 Credit: [Civilization 6](https://youtu.be/3NLoDMsqJkE) and [SpaceX](https://www.youtube.com/watch?v=ANv5UfZsvZQ).
 [Reader Mode.](https://gfycat.com/ifr/GaseousAgreeableEarthworm)_